simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 The tree topology can be as deep as required to describe the system.
-To date, only the current state of a node is synchronized and history (if needed) is stored external in a time-series database like InfluxDB and is not synchronized.
+To date, only the current state of a node is synchronized and history (if needed) is stored externally in a time-series database like InfluxDB and is not synchronized.
 The node tree is an excellent data model for IoT systems.

-Each node contains an array of points that represents the state of the node.
+Each node contains an array of points that represent the state of the node.
 The points contain a type and a key.
-They key can be used to describe maps and arrays.
+The key can be used to describe maps and arrays.
 We keep points separate so they can all be updated independently and easily merged.

 With JetStream, we could store points in a stream where the head of the stream represents the current state of a Node or collection of nodes.
 Each point is stored in a separate NATS subject.

 ![image-20240119093623132](./assets/image-20240119093623132.png)

-NATS Jetstream is a stream based store where every message in a stream is given a sequence number.
+NATS Jetstream is a stream-based store where every message in a stream is given a sequence number.
 Synchronization is simple in that if a sequence number does not exist on a remote system, the missing messages are sent.

 NATS also supports leaf nodes (instances) and streams can be synchronized between hub and leaf instances.
-If they are disconnected, then streams are "caught up" after connection is made again.
+If they are disconnected, then streams are "caught up" after the connection is made again.

 Several experiments have been run to understand the basic JetStream functionality in [this repo](https://github.com/simpleiot/nats-exp).

 1. storing and extracting points in a stream
 1. using streams to store time-series data and measure performance
-1. syncing streams between hub and leaf instances
+1. syncing streams between the hub and leaf instances

 ### Advantages of JetStream

 - JetStream is built into NATS, which we already embed and use.
 - History can be stored in a NATS stream instead of externally.
-Currently we use an external store like InfluxDB to store history.
+Currently, we use an external store like InfluxDB to store history.
 - JetStream streams can be synchronized between instances.
 - JetStream has various retention models so old data can automatically be